Gregg McNally: Rochdale Hornets

+Rochdale Hornets (re-join)

+On 12 November 2023 it was reported that he had re-signed for Rochdale in the RFL League 1.

 International honours

 In 2010 he represented Ireland at the Alitalia European Cup.
 Despite Ireland coming fourth of four McNally was the top points scorer of the competition.

 He also represented Ireland in the 2011 Autumn International Series, and the 2012 European Cup.

 In 2016 he was called up to the Ireland squad for the 2017 Rugby League World Cup European Pool B qualifiers.